dahomost/quran-angularJS/README.md

 # Quran AmgularJS
 is an SPA (single Page Application) to display Quran Chapers/Verses ith nice effects and interaction.
 Licensed under GPL license.
 You may Fork this repo and create a new branch for your patch.
-         * ee demo ithout audio at :
+         * See demo without audio at : http://trueislamfromquran.com/quran/
-         * ee demo ith audio at:
+         * See demo with audio at: http://trueislamfromquran.com/quranaudio/

 It was built using :
     * AngularJS